Are You Including A Loss Of Productivity Cost Component In Your Change Orders? Techniques For Establishing A Lost Productivity Claim

 While disruption claims are difficult to promptly identify, the success of such a claim will depend on the approach used to document and prove the claim.
 However, by understanding how a disruption claim is proved it will be easier to spot such a claim and document it.
 If a disrupting event is quickly identified, it is possible to document and use the cost plus a fee approach.
 Such an approach is the best means for proving that the disrupting event caused the additional loss of productivity costs.
 If you are unable to use the cost plus a fee approach, it may be advisable to rely on a combination of two or more of the other approaches in proving a disruption claim.

 This article is intended to provide general information about current legal issues.
 The article should not be construed as advice on a specific question.
 If you have a specific legal question or need legal advice, you should contact an attorney.
-This article was written by William C. Last, Jr. of Last & Faoro.
+This article was written by William C. Last, Jr. of Last & Faoro Attorneys At Law.
 Mr. Last is an attorney who has been specializing in Construction Law for over twenty years.
 Mr. Last also holds a California A&B contractors license.
 If you have any questions, Mr. Last can be contacted at 650-425-7679.
 1999